 Slaughterhouses in Great Britain with a high throughput of cattle carcases must send pricing data to AHDB weekly.

-Deadweight Price Reporting (DWPR) is the EU scheme whereby larger abattoirs must submit weekly bulk price data for bovine carcases (cattle, bison and buffalo).
-The EU uses deadweight price information collected from all member states to decide whether it needs to do anything to support the industry.
+Deadweight Price Reporting (DWPR) is the scheme where larger abattoirs must submit weekly bulk price data for bovine carcases (cattle, bison and buffalo).
+Deadweight price information collected is used to decide whether industry support is required.

 Which abattoirs need to report